 SASE meets business needs by allowing it to scale up or down.
-While the above-mentioned benefits may seem phenomenal, most IT organizations are not fully prepared to adopt SASE.
+While the benefits mentioned above may seem phenomenal, most IT organizations are not fully prepared to adopt SASE.

-Organisations face cultural challenges since most of them might have separate networking and security teams.
-A move that involves coordination between two teams can sometimes turn out to be a jarring experience.
-Derek Brost says that “Many IT networking groups unfortunately found the strain and limits of their remote access VPN concentrators and, even after overcoming or addressing those breaking points, they next coped with emerging issues in their bandwidth constraints, lack of network segmentation, weakness in endpoint security solutions and myriad untrusted devices connecting to sensitive corporate systems.”
+Organizations face cultural challenges since most might have separate networking and security teams.
+A move that involves coordination between two teams can sometimes be a jarring experience.
+Derek Brost says that “Many IT networking groups, unfortunately, found the strain and limits of their remote access VPN concentrators and, even after overcoming or addressing those breaking points, they next coped with emerging issues in their bandwidth constraints, lack of network segmentation, weakness in endpoint security solutions and myriad untrusted devices connecting to sensitive corporate systems.”

-One of the other main factors limiting SASE adoption is that only 4% of the organisations have migrated entirely to cloud, leaving a majority of organisations yet to be cloud and SASE ready.
+One of the other main factors limiting SASE adoption is that only 4% of the organizations have migrated entirely to the Cloud, leaving a majority of organizations yet to be Cloud and SASE-ready.

 Conclusion – Why SASE is the need of the hour

-Although SASE adoption can be challenging, the pay off for companies who adopt this is huge.
-IT groups must budget and start planning for a converged, integrated cloud-based approach to enable remote device, workforce and distributed security technology.
+Although SASE adoption can be challenging, the payoff for companies who adopt this is huge.
+IT groups must budget and plan for a converged, integrated, cloud-based approach to enable remote devices, workforce, and distributed security technology.

-Recent surveys have shown that 67% of the organisations will be SASE ready by the summer of 2022.
-1 in 4 organisations are looking to migrate applications to cloud and in turn adopt SASE.
-The main focus currently is overcoming the barrier of lack of skills and management complexity and moving towards SASE work atmosphere.
-Organisations must communicate that security functions are now being increasingly inserted to protect workloads.
-That’s when zero trust access can be enabled and will be seen as a journey, not a hindrance.
+Recent surveys have shown that 67% of organizations will be SASE-ready by the summer of 2022.
+1 in 4 organizations is looking to migrate applications to the Cloud and, in turn, adopt SASE.
+The main focus currently is overcoming the lack of skills and management complexity barrier and moving towards a SASE work atmosphere.
+Organizations must communicate that security functions are increasingly being inserted to protect workloads.
+That’s when zero trust access can be enabled and seen as a journey, not a hindrance.

 Read the latest articles on AWS Cloud Cost Optimization Strategies and Best Practices here.